 Learn how to cook brown rice on the stove.
-It's really more of a formula than a recipe—and a revolutionary approach—our go-to protocol calls for just 30 minutes of cooking time, not the 50 minutes typically called for in many other recipes.
+It's really more of a formula than a recipe—and a revolutionary approach.
+Our go-to protocol calls for just 30 minutes of cooking time, not the 50 minutes typically called for in many other recipes.
 This key difference helps prevent overcooked, mushy rice and yields fluffy, chewy results every time.
-Before you begin, make sure you have access to a wide, shallow pot with a tight-fitting lid—it’s the key to getting evenly cooked rice.
+Before you begin, make sure you have a wide, shallow pot with a tight-fitting lid—it’s the key to getting evenly cooked rice.
 And measure the rice and water carefully using the ratios provided rather than eyeballing the ingredients.

 Diana Chistruga